 Cross-session "dreaming" (offline, across sessions)

-A separate pass that reads conversation deltas across sessions (watermarked,
+A separate pass that reads conversation deltas across sessions — only your

-path missed, and reconciles them against what's already known β both the
+candidates the live path missed and reconciles them against what's already

-governed store and your USER.md profile β before committing.
-On by default
+known — both the governed store and your USER.md profile — before committing.

 - once daily at 03:30 local,